Finding a midwife or doula

 During the birthing process, your midwife or gynaecologist will be on hand to assist you.
 A hospital stay will vary from 24 hours to 10 days, depending on possible interventions during birth and/or necessary post-natal care.
 In the case of a Caesarean section, you will need to stay in hospital a few days longer.
 If the birth is problem-free, you can return home quite quickly - a stay of less than 24 hours is considered outpatient (poliklinisch).

-Tip: contact your insurance provider to check what you are covered for in case of any unforeseen medical treatments.
+Tip: contact your insurance provider to check what you are covered for as policies vary.

-If you prefer a private room in a hospital to your standard hospital or home birth, Sint Lucas Andreas is your only option in Amsterdam.
-Easily accessible by tram from Centraal Station, the hospital boasts three large hotel-type suites - one of which comes with a birthing pool.
-It is expensive and not all insurance companies will cover it, so it is advised you check with your provider before making arrangements.
+If you prefer a private room in a hospital to your standard hospital or home birth, there are several hospitals in Amsterdam to choose from, including Sint Lucas Andreas.
+These hotels have private, spacious rooms, birthing pools and usually a sofa or bed for a partner.
+Not all insurance companies will cover these, so it is advised you check with your provider before making arrangements.